Planning for college is an exciting time. But unfortunately, it can also be costly.

 3. Other Expenses

-- Books and supplies — the cost depends on the college you choose and the classes you take.
+- Books and supplies — the cost depends on the college you choose and your classes.
 The average is about $1,240.

 - Personal expenses — internet connection, cell phone bills, entertainment, groceries, medications, etc. This figure varies greatly depending on the student’s needs, but the rough average is $3,000.